Architecture

 Every message stored in PostgreSQL.
 Letta loads recent messages into context on each send.
 This is what fills the context window over time and causes the crash if not managed.

-Context window: 200,000 tokens (Haiku's limit).
+Context window: 1,000,000 tokens (Gemini 2.5 Flash's limit).
 Core blocks use ~3,000 tokens.
 Each message exchange uses 500–2,000 tokens.
 Heavy page fetches can use 10,000+ tokens in a single exchange.
-Auto-rollover fires at 50 messages to stay well clear of the limit.
+A warning banner appears at 60 messages; automatic rollover fires at 150 to stay well clear of the limit.

 Session rollover